dossdortival/guessing-game/README.md

-# 🎯 Guessing The Number Game 🎮
+# 🎯 The Number Guessing Game 🎮

 ## 📝 Description

-Welcome to the **Guessing Game**!
+Welcome to the **Number Guessing Game**!
 This is a simple and fun command-line game where you guess a randomly generated number within a specified range.
 The game provides hints to help you find the correct number, and you can play as many times as you like.

 ## Table of Contents